 Well, think about it.
 If you already accomplished that much without the help of the most prestigious colleges, surely you’ll be able to continue to do so despite a rejection letter?

-The fact of the matter is that it is the elite students that make the elite universities, not the elite universities making elite students.
+The reality is that it is the elite students that make the elite universities, not the elite universities making elite students.
 The universities are actually pretty upfront about this.
 They want students who excelled in a high school situation where presumably the vast majority of students couldn’t match their achievements.
-From the admission pages of some universities
+Just check out the following from the admission pages of some universities.

 - …two questions guide our admissions team: “Who is likely to make the most of Yale’s resources?” and “Who will contribute most significantly to the Yale community?”

-- We want to see the kind of curiosity and enthusiasm that will allow you to spark a lively discussion in a freshman seminar and continue the conversation at a dinner table.
-We want to see the energy and depth of commitment you will bring to your endeavors, whether that means in a research lab, while being part of a community organization, during a performance or on an athletic field.
-We want to see the initiative with which you seek out opportunities that expand your perspective and that will allow you to participate in creating new knowledge.
+We want to see the kind of curiosity and enthusiasm that will allow you to spark a lively discussion in a freshman seminar and continue the conversation at a dinner table.
+We want to see the energy and depth of commitment you will bring to your endeavors, whether that means in a research lab, as part of a community organization, during a performance or on an athletic field.
+We want to see the initiative with which you seek out opportunities and expand your perspective.

-- Show us what’s special about you.
-Tell us how you would seize the academic and non-academic opportunities at Princeton and contribute to the Princeton community.
+Tell us your story.
+Show us what’s special about you.
+Tell us how you would seize the academic and nonacademic opportunities at Princeton and contribute to the Princeton community.

 The elite colleges are not in the business of transforming students but rather providing outstanding students with the label of “outstanding” and the opportunity to interact with other such students.
+They aren’t developing students to represent their brand but are selecting students that will already serve as the face of their brand.
 Remember, these are the schools that are putting their course content online for free.